-If the development is a small boarding house (i.e. it does not meet the above criteria), you should complete a standard BASIX assessment using the single dwelling tool and assess the thermal comfort of the building as a whole.
+If the development is a small boarding house (i.e. designed to accommodate 12 people or less, and has a total floor area of 300m2 or less), you should complete a BASIX assessment using the single dwelling tool and assess the thermal comfort of the building as a whole

 What is the alternative assessment process for large boarding houses?

-The alternative assessment process allows the thermal comfort of a large boarding house development to be assessed at a later stage (i.e. the construction certificate stage) against the Section J requirements of the Building Code of Australia (BCA).
+The alternative assessment process allows the thermal comfort of a large boarding house development to be assessed at a later stage (i.e. the construction certificate stage) against the Section J requirements of the National Construction Code (NCC) – Volume 1.
 This means that you do not have assess the thermal comfort of the development as part of the BASIX assessment.

 Why has this alternative assessment process been introduced?